Frequently Asked Questions - Continuing Education

-I’m licensed in several states in addition to Maine.
-If I complete courses in another state will those courses count towards my continuing education in Maine?
+I'm licensed in several states in addition to Maine.
+If I complete courses in another state will those courses count toward my continuing education in Maine?

-No. You may submit an individual continuing education approval application and fee to the Commission for review of courses you’ve completed in other jurisdictions.
-If the courses are approved, the clock hours earned would apply towards your continuing education requirement in Maine.
+No. You may submit an individual continuing education approval application and fee to the Commission for review of courses you've completed in other jurisdictions.
+If the courses are approved, the clock hours earned will apply toward your continuing education requirement in Maine.
 Remember, you must receive notice of approval from the Commission before submit your renewal application.

 What do I do if I have not completed all of my continuing education courses at the time my license expires?

 You cannot renew your license until you have completed the required continuing education.
 There is a 90 calendar day period after your license expires in which you can first complete your continuing education; then submit a late renewal.
 You may not practice during the time the license is expired and you will be assessed a $50 late renewal fee in addition to the renewal fee.

 If you cannot find the answer to your question, click HERE to send an e-mail message to the Real Estate Commission.